Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: PdM policies

 \subsubsection{Proposed policy}

-Following our proposed method, we establish a one-step decision tree in which we consider two options: either order a spare component now at $r_k=0$ or at the next possible decision time $r_k=\Delta t$.
+Following our proposed method, we establish a one-step decision tree in which we consider two options: either order a spare component now at $t_k$ or at the next possible decision time $t_{k+1}$.
 The decision tree with associated branch probabilities and expected costs (steps i. to iii.) is shown \Cref{fig:order_decision_tree}.
 The branches are again labelled (a) to (d).
-Example realizations of these four branches are shown in \Cref{fig:order_graphs}, with coinciding subfigure labels. \orderdecisiontrees
+Example realizations of these four branches are shown in \Cref{fig:order_graphs}, with coinciding subfigure labels.
+Again, we omit the subscript $k$ in the derivation of the policy for ease of notation, and then reintroduce in the final policy expression.